Statement by the Minister for Housing and Regeneration: Low Cost Home Ownership

 Rebecca Evans AM

-Title: Minister for Social Services and Public Health Party: Welsh Labour
+Title: Minister for Housing and Regeneration Party: Welsh Labour

 Thank you very much for those questions.
 I’d begin by reflecting on your comments about wage increases and how difficult some people find it in order to get on the housing ladder.
 Our schemes today do make that easier, but I agree it’s not for everybody.
 So, there will be an important focus from Welsh Government on ensuring that, actually, we have a healthy housing sector right across the piece, and I would start by saying that this involves work with the private rented sector particularly.
 You’ll be aware that we already have Rent Smart Wales up and running, and that’s providing assurance that those people who are renting homes to people are sufficiently licensed and have the information that they need in order to be good landlords.